7.6 Mechanisms of early detection and signposting of young people facing health risks

 In 2015, the Swedish Schools Inspectorate (Skolinspektionen) inspected health services in upper compulsory schools (grundskolans årskurser 6-9).
 The purpose of the review was to find out if health services in schools manage to develop and maintain mental well-being among learners and prevent problems related to mental ill-health.
 The inspection report revealed that health services in the audited schools did not fully support learners with mental health issues.
 Access to student health was found to be insufficient in most of the reviewed schools.
 What more, the results showed that students lacked knowledge of the assignment and function of school health services, and that most of the schools did not have a clear strategy and did not systematically work to develop their services.

 In 2020, the Swedish Schools Inspectorate inspected how 30 upper secondary schools promote students' health and well-being.
-The results of the review are expected to be published in June 2021.
 The review focuses on three areas within students' health and physical, mental and psychosocial well-being.
 The first area concerns the upper secondary school's contribution to students' health and resilience to physical and mental illness through the school's teaching about healthy lifestyles and risk and health factors.
 The second area examines whether the education is designed from a health-promoting perspective.
 In this area, it is examined whether the school offers students opportunities for physical activity and access to a good and nutritious diet, and also promotion of good relations between students and between staff and students.
 In the third area, the school's conditions for promoting good health are examined.
 Questions that are asked are whether students' health situation is included in the systematic quality work and whether the competencies of school heath services are used strategically for the development of teaching and the learning environment.
+The final report reveiled that most schools that were reviewed need to develop their health promotion work.
+The systematic health perspective is lacking in the work of developing education and the schools do not give students equal opportunities to develop their knowledge of health.

 The National Board of Health and Welfare (Socialstyrelsen) has drawn up guidelines for how different actors at national, regional and local level can cooperate in order to better meet the needs of children and young people.